Requirements Management for Jira

 ReqView is the owner of these Jira issue fields for the exported requirements, and you should not change them in Jira.
 Yet, you can set other fields of the exported issues (e.g., Status, Assignee, or Sprint) or create new tasks to manage the development in Jira.
 More info

-You can fetch information about exported Jira issues (e.g., issue URL, status, assignee, sprint) and display it in the exported ReqView document:
+You can fetch information about exported Jira issues (e.g., issue URL, status, assignee, sprint, release versions) and display it in the exported ReqView document:

 To navigate between requirements stored in ReqView and the corresponding Jira issues, just click on URL links.
 More info